mmetting/RHMAP-RSS-Reader-Demo-Cloud-App/README.md

 }
 ...
 ```
-To find the Mapping Service's UUID, open the correspondig MBaaS Service and copy the Service ID from the details screen.
+To find the Mapping Service's UUID, open the corresponding MBaaS Service and copy the Service ID from the details screen.

 Also make sure, your Cloud App is able to talk to the Mapping Service by either making the Mapping Service public or adding your project the access control list: